 Brewton-Parker College offers three types of admission.
 All three are full admission to the College, but restrictions apply to all except unconditional admission.
 Students are encouraged to apply early in order to avoid complications with admission, advising or financial aid.
-Applicants also need to be aware of the deadline for filing a financial aid application as indicated on page 17 of the catalog.
+Applicants applying for Financial Aid will need to complete their Federal Application for Financial Aid, or FAFSA.
+Contact the Office of Financial Aid for more information.

-Unconditional When an applicant meets all of the stated crite- ria for admission, he or she is admitted uncon- ditionally.
+Unconditional When an applicant meets all of the stated criteria for admission, he or she is admitted unconditionally.
 A traditional freshman applicant may be granted unconditional admission pending completion of their final year of high school.
 Conditional An applicant who does not meet all of the stated criteria for unconditional admission may be granted conditional admission.
 Conditional Admission is full admission to the College.
 A student who is denied unconditional admission may submit a written request to the Admissions Committee requesting conditional admission.
 The Admissions Committee will make the final decision on granting or denying admission and may set criteria for continued enrollment.
-Failure to meet a stated condition(s) will result in denial of the privilege of enrollment unless the Admissions Committee agrees to allow continued enrollment.
+Failure to meet a stated condition(s) will result in denial of the privilege of enrollment unless the Admissions Committee agrees to allow continued enrollment with stated conditions of continued enrollment.